Academic Programs Catalog

 Undergraduate Learning Assistant Responsibilities

 Expectations and specific tasks necessary for the execution of ULA assignments and responsibilities must be provided in writing or electronic document to the ULA.
 If ULAs are assigned to grade student work, it is the faculty-of-record’s responsibility to provide a framework for objective evaluation of student work, to train the ULA on the appropriate use of this framework, and to ensure that the ULA is using this framework correctly and reliably.
-The faculty-of-record also must inform ULAs about the importance of maintaining student confidentiality with regard to student work.
+The faculty-of-record also must inform ULAs about the importance of maintaining student confidentiality regarding student work.

 Evaluation of Undergraduate Learning Assistant Performance